 - Adolescent Support and Counseling Services (ASACS)

-- Military OneSource - Twelve free sessions may occur in individual, couple, family or group settings.
+- Military OneSource - Twelve free sessions for individual, couple, family or group settings.

 A variety of school and child care options are available to you, but keep in mind that many programs have waitlists, so don’t delay the planning process!
-Department of Defense Education Activity (DODEA) Europe South District schools typically accept enrollments throughout the year to accommodate military families.
+Department of Defense Education Activity (DoDEA) Europe schools typically accept enrollments throughout the year to accommodate military families.
 Consult with the SLO on what would be the best option for your children.

 - PCS orders